lucasnell/digestion_evolution/README.md

 *(Alphabetical order)*

-* `corphyloCpp`: A small R package that provides a modified version of `ape::corphylo` with parametric bootstrapping.

 * `data`: raw data files
     - `raw_data.xlsx`: the Excel sheet exactly as it was sent to me
     - `tree.nwk`: the phylogenetic tree as downloaded from